Mindyratcliff/Burger/README.md

-This is a content management system using MySQL and Node.
-It uses the MySQL and Inquirer modules to dynamically update a MySQL schema which holds employee information.
-It has three tables with department, role, and employee data.
-The user can view, update, delete, and add to the schema with the command line.
+This is an application designed to track burgers using a MySQL database.
+It uses Express Handlebars to develop the front-end along with JavaScript.
+The backend is developed with Express using an ORM to make changes to the MySQL database.

 ## Table of Contents
 1.)
 [Usage](#usage)